 - PC <= for INV

-I shrunk the instruction word down to 16 bits.
+The instruction word is shrunk down to 16 bits.
 It is still reminiscent of the YGREC16 older brother but I had to make clear cuts...
 The YGREC8 is a 1R1W machine (like x86) instead of the RISCy YGREC16, to remove one field.
-Speed should be great, with a pretty short critical datapath, and all the instructions execute in one clock cycle (except the LDCx instructions and computed writes to PC).
+Speed should be decent, with a pretty short critical datapath, and all the instructions execute in one clock cycle (except the LDCx instructions and computed writes to PC).

 The fields have evolved with time (I have tried various locations and sizes).
 For example: